zng-ui/zng/TODO/topics/Widgets.md

   - Cell borders that don't affect size.
   - Selection borders, backgrounds.
 * Implement reverse `UiNodeList` and other ops in the lists directly.
-  - Like sorting and the z-index has worked well, other auto-updating "iterator inspired" helpers are probably pretty cool.
+  - Sorting and the z-index has worked well, implement other auto-updating "iterator inspired" helpers.

 ## Virtualizing Widgets